 Dean Vogel Named Chief Economist for Melville Chamber

 School of Business Dean Richard Vogel has been named Chief Economist for the Melville Chamber of Commerce, which represents organizations conducting business along the Route 110 Corridor.
 Under Dean Vogel’s direction, the College and Chamber will work with local companies and business leaders to research, plan, and solve the challenges faced by businesses located locally and throughout the region.
 He also will write for the Chamber’s monthly newsletter.
 Dean Vogel has been head of the business school since 2013.
-Prior to that, he was a professor in the Department of History and Political Science.
+Prior to that, he was a professor in the Department of History, Politics and Geography.
 He holds a PhD in economics from Florida International University.

 Hoops Star Featured in Sports Illustrated